There are currently no active references in this article.

 Later introductions include one from Yunnan by George Forrest in 1924 (F 25368) giving rise to specimens at RBG Edinburgh (Royal Botanic Garden Edinburgh 2018) and Borde Hill, Sussex (Harrison 2012).
 A collection from Anhui in 1988 (BLW 040) has been distributed in North America, initially by the US National Arboretum: significant trees at both the National Arboretum, Washington D.C. and the JC Raulston Arboretum, North Carolina share this origin.
 Another from Sichuan in 1996 (SICH 1847) can be seen at both Kew and Quarryhill Botanical Garden, California.

 Despite the size of the oldest British specimens, none flowered until 1987 and since then an Emmenopterys flowering has remained a special event, often attracting media interest.
 The problem appears not be be one of age or size.
 Regular flowering from six years old in California (McNamara 2013) and ten years in North Carolina (pers. comm.
 M. Weathington) have been recorded.
 Climate seems to be the issue.
-At Villa Taranto, northern Italy, flowering has been regular since 1947, whilst at the Arboretum Kalmthout, Belgium, it has been frequent (though not annual) since 1987 (Rammeloo 2016).
+At Villa Taranto, northern Italy, flowering has been regular since 1971, whilst at Arboretum Kalmthout, Belgium, it has been frequent (though not annual) since 1987 (Rammeloo 2016).
 In Britain, the summer of 2018 was by far the best to date, including a first flowering of the century-old Cardiff tree.
 The Caerhays trees in more temperate Cornwall have yet to flower (2018).
 It seems clear that a hot summer, following a reasonably cold winter, stimulates flowering on the current year’s shoots.

 Pollination studies are lacking, but field workers report diverse insects including bees and butterflies visiting flowering trees (for example Ma et al. 2012).
 The heavy scent, rumoured to be detectable at great distances, as well as colour act as attractants in this generalist strategy.
 The white calycophylls presumably add to the effect of the petals.
 While a yellow flowered variant could be horticulturally desirable, it is entirely possible that the mention of ‘white or yellow’ corolla in Flora of China relates only to discolouration during drying of herbarium specimens.